 - Repeat all steps for additional cabinets and cupboards you wish to have painted.
 Make sure each one has their own square footage (in other words, don’t add the final measurements together).

-PRO TIP: Measure in inches
+Measure in inches

 Given the smaller size of cabinets, you might want to consider measuring them in inches first, then converting each measurement to square feet by dividing them by 12.